 No provision for recognising other resuscitation courses exist at this time.
 Determining qualification equivalence is frequently a professional concern, and individuals and organisations can use our Rescuer Framework to help assess equivalence with CORE.

 It is within the Medical Council's Policy for New Zealand and Australian Graduates that Trainee Interns in their first postgraduate year hold an Advanced Cardiac Life Support certificate that is less than 12 months old and commensurate to the skills and knowledge of CORE Advanced.

 The New Zealand Resuscitation Council does not have a mandate to set training requirements.
 Training requirements are set by colleges, professional bodies and employers.
 Our training programmes are frequently used by such bodies to set professional standards but this is not mandated by us.

 Our Rescuer Framework suggest resuscitation training provided by us which might be suitable for different rescuers.

 We do not set the requirements for First Aid and do not offer First Aid training.
-However, we do have a service for NZQA accredited Emergency Care instructors who wish to demonstrate that they teach First Aid unit standards following our resuscitation guidelines.
-For more, see Emergency Care Instructor Level 2.
+However, we do offer the Emergency Care Assessment for providers who wish to demonstrate that they teach resuscitation and first aid following our resuscitation guidelines.

 For most resuscitation councils internationally, the focus of training and education is regarding the management of cardiac arrest (for example with ALS, BLS and ACLS courses), while training related to the management of severe trauma is left largely to other bodies.